ralphjsmit/filament/docs/10-testing/05-testing-actions.md

 ## Errors

-`assertHasNoActionErrors()` is used to assert that no validation errors occurred when submitting the action form.
+`assertHasNoFormErrors()` is used to assert that no validation errors occurred when submitting the action form.

-To check if a validation error has occurred with the data, use `assertHasActionErrors()`, similar to `assertHasErrors()` in Livewire:
+To check if a validation error has occurred with the data, use `assertHasFormErrors()`, similar to `assertHasErrors()` in Livewire:

 ```php
 use function Pest\Livewire\livewire;